paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="500" src="images/MXF-MediaConchPolicyResults.png">
 </p>

-Media Conch also allows you to view MediaInfo report within the program as well as the more technical [Media Trace](https://mediaarea.net/MediaTrace){:target="_blank"}report.
+Media Conch also allows you to view MediaInfo report within the program as well as the more technical [Media Trace](https://mediaarea.net/MediaTrace){:target="_blank"}report, which presents the binary architecture of the files as defined by MediaInfo.

 ### QC Tools